tgross/devopsdaysmsp2018/content/_index.md

 *http://www.eclipse.org/hawkbit/*

 {{% note %}}
 existing solutions for IoT Over-the-Air updates (OTA) are mostly research projects at best (ex.
-Hawkbit)...
+Hawkbit, which depending on how you look at it is either an insecure-by-default toy, or an overcomplicated kit-of-parts)...
 {{% /note %}}

 ---